QED0711/wiki_learn/README.md

 - **reports:** Contains a presentation slide deck with a summary of the main analysis.

+- **utils:** .py files containing the code for the main classes (GraphCreator and Recommender), and other helper functions.

 - **visuals:** All visuals used in the following README and presentation.

 ___